pseudonym117/Riot-Watcher/README.rst

 Check for full (read: slightly better) documentation `here <http://riot-watcher.readthedocs.io/en/latest/>`__!

-Verion 2.0.0 is a breaking change to the API.
-Riot deprecated all batch queries, so most of the older method signatures from the 1.* releases of RiotWatcher no longer made sense.
-Because of this, the library has been heavily refactored in order to provide for much better maintainability in the future, as well as adding in easy integration points for user-defined caching and rate limiting.

-See further down for backwards compatibility options...

 RiotWatcher is a thin wrapper on top of the `Riot Games API for League of Legends <https://developer.riotgames.com/>`__.
 All public methods as of 10/9/2017 are supported in full.